Baba Harbhajan Singh

-Sepoy/Honorary Captain Baba Harbhajan Singh (Note: He is often confused with Maj Harbhajan Singh who was martyred in battle at the 14,500 ft Nathu La, a mountain pass between Tibet and Sikkim where many battles took place between the Indian Army and the PLA during the 1967 Chino-Indian war.)
+Baba Harbhajan Singh (Note: He is often confused with Major Harbhajan Singh who was martyred in battle at the 14,500 ft Nathu La, a mountain pass between Tibet and Sikkim where many battles took place between the Indian Army and the PLA during the 1967 Chino-Indian war.)
 (1946–1968) was an Indian Army soldier who served from 30 June 1965 to 4 October 1968.
 He is said to serve the Indian Army even after his death by coming in dreams of soldiers and telling them the plans of their enemies.
 There is a temple dedicated to him in East Sikkim.

 Life and military career

-Harbhajan Singh was born into a Sikh family on 30 August 1946 in the village of Sadrana (now in Pakistan).
+Harbhajan Singh was born into a Sikh family on 30 August 1946 in the village of Sardarpura Distt Faislabad (now in Pakistan).
 He completed his preliminary education at a village school, and then matriculated from DAV High School in Patti, Punjab, in March 1965.
 He enlisted as a soldier in Amritsar and joined the Punjab Regiment (India).